benwilcock/cf-cqrs-microservice-sampler/README.md

 # Building Scalable CQRS Microservices with Cloud Foundry

-**This is currently a Work In Progress!**

-This is a non-trivial suite of CQRS microservices that demonstrates how to build CQRS applications using Cloud Foundry and Spring Cloud Services, Spring Boot and the Axon Framework.
+This project demonstrates one way in which you can build CQRS/ES applications using Cloud Foundry and Spring Cloud Services, Spring Boot and the Axon Framework.

 It combines together all of the following elements in order to produce one logical application - a **Product Data Service**.